Creating Healthier Communities Together

 Together with our partners, we’re working towards a more holistic and equitable system where local services better support all dimensions of well-being for every community member.
 Social and economic factors like food security, housing and jobs determine more than 50% of well-being.
 Clinical care addresses symptoms, but the root of well-being begins in the community.

 Edge of Amazing is a virtual conference dedicated to connecting, educating and inspiring health and well-being advocates in the Pacific Northwest and beyond.
-Join us for the Seventh Annual Edge of Amazing – a virtual event you won’t want to miss!
+Join us for the Eighth Annual Edge of Amazing on Wednesday, October 5th.
+This is a virtual event you won’t want to miss!